 BIG WATER MEANS BIG FUN: As the late spring snows melt, the river rises and highwater arrives in late May and June on the Gorge when flows can rise over twice the peak flow of the Colorado River in the Grand Canyon.
 With upwards of 40,000 cfs of water squeezing through the gorges narrow canyon, massive highwater features appear and the river displays power that those of us on the "Alberton Gorge Swim Team" appreciate.
 However the Clark Fork is a free-flowing river and as highwater subsides into summer flows, the Gorge's whitewater gradually warms up, more rapids and features emerge, making for incredible Montana whitewater rafting.
 Because the river is free flowing, it changes almost continuously throughout the summer--dropping steadily from it's high volume flows to it's late summer lower volume flows.
 As other rivers in the region dry up and become too low to hold much whitewater, the Gorge is still a rollicking whitewater trip.
 We're able to paddle it almost year round and guide commercial trips through the Gorge well into October every year.

 EXPERIENCE REAL MONTANA ADVENTURE: The Gorge is just deep enough in the backyards of Missoula and Spokane that it's a pretty well kept secret from the tourist masses that descend on Glacier and Yellowstone.
-The area hasn't changed a whole lot in the fifteen years we've been guiding trips here--and that's a good thing.
-We share it with the elk, the moose, the wolves, the bears, the mountain lions, the kingfishers, the eagles, the osprey...along with local playboaters--even open canoeists can be spotted occasionally.
-The Gorge is more than special to us here at Montana River Guides.
-It's the river that holds the story of our lives--we've met our best friends here, raised our kids, explored every inch of every rapid, gotten married here, and shared our river with thousands of guests who have left with a smile on their face.
+The area hasn't changed a whole lot in the twenty plus years we've been guiding trips here--and that's a good thing.
+We share it with the elk, the moose, the wolves, the bears, the mountain lions, the kingfishers, the eagles, and the osprey.
+Along with local SUP paddlers and kayakers,even open canoeists can be spotted occasionally.
+The Gorge is more than special to us here at Montana River Guides; it's the river that holds the story of our lives.
+We've met our best friends here, raised our kids, explored every inch of every rapid, gotten married here, and shared our river with thousands of guests who have left with a smile on their face.
 It's an amazing river and we are fortunate to live here, work here, play here and guide here.
 There's still magic in this Gorge and it's yours to discover on a river adventure of your choice with Montana River Guides.